allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Violate the Allegheny honor code in regards to all submitted work.
     * Be rude to team members when introducting criticism.
 	* Threaten other class members for any reason.
+	* Prevent peers from participating in group assignments.

 #### Attendance